JohanaAdams/FiveLastWeb/Presentacion/TeamPresentation.md

 [Johana Lopez](https://github.com/JohanaLopez) is a Teacher from Neiva and her rol is Product Owner .\
 [Grace Chacon](https://github.com/GraceChacon) is an Systems Engineer from Bucaramanga and her rol is Analist .\
 [Santiago Quintero](https://github.com/MrSanty) is an .\
-[Viviana Duque](https://github.com/vividuke) is an QA systems from Rionegro and her rol is Scrum Master.\
+[Viviana Duque](https://github.com/vividuke) is an QA systems from Rionegro, Ant and her rol is Scrum Master.\
 ## Tech
 To carry out this project we are using the following tools:
 - HTML - HyperText Mark-up Language.